krachzack/lager/README.md

     Usage: lager [--help] [--in=<string>] [--out=<string>] catalog_path

     Positional arguments:
-    catalog_path    Global catalog name or a path to a c˘atalog directory to use for placement.
+    catalog_path    Global catalog name or a path to a catalog directory to use for placement.

     Optional arguments:
     --help, -h      Prints this help.